 Three years’ worth of statistics are included in this report for certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings or property owned or controlled by the school and on public property within or immediately adjacent to the campus.
 Preparing the Annual Disclosure of Crime Statistics

-The Department of Campus Safety coordinates the collection and reporting of crime statistics as specified in the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
-This report is prepared in cooperation with the Department of Campus Safety, local law enforcement agencies and the Office of Student Affairs.
-Annually, Campus Safety sends a written request to outside Campus Security Authorities requesting information about all Clery Crimes that have occurred on the University of Dallas Clery Geography that were reported to them.
+The University of Dallas Police Department coordinates the collection and reporting of crime statistics as specified in the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
+This report is prepared in cooperation with the University of Dallas Police Department, local law enforcement agencies and the Office of Student Affairs.
+Annually, University of Dallas Police Department sends a written request to outside Campus Security Authorities requesting information about all Clery Crimes that have occurred on the University of Dallas Clery Geography that were reported to them.
 The University of Dallas does allow individuals to report crimes on a confidential, voluntary basis for inclusion in the annual disclosure of crime statistics.

-Reports of criminal activity given to Campus Safety, Student Affairs and reports of crimes made to local law enforcement agencies are collected and included in the Annual Security Report as required by the Clery Act.
-This report is available online at https://udallas.edu/offices/police.
-You may also request a paper copy from the Campus Safety Office.
+Reports of criminal activity given to University of Dallas Police, Student Affairs and reports of crimes made to local law enforcement agencies are collected and included in the Annual Security Report as required by the Clery Act.
+You may also request a paper copy from the University of Dallas Police Department.

 Pursuant to 20 United States Code section 1092(f), the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," and the Code of Federal Regulations (CFR) requires that each institution of higher education in the United States which participates in federal student aid programs must produce and distribute an annual report containing crime statistics and statements of security policy.
 Failure to provide required information or the inclusion of inaccurate information may result in significant fines